Paul Herman Buck: Early life and education

-Pulitzer Prize and other work on history
+Career

-While he was a history professor at Harvard, Buck was involved in extensive research at the university library and other libraries in the American East and Southeast which resulted in his study of the Reconstruction era. in the American South.
+In 1936 he became assistant professor of American history at Harvard.
+While he was a history professor at Harvard, Buck was involved in extensive research which resulted in his study of the Reconstruction era in the American South.
 Buck won the 1938 Pulitzer Prize for History for The Road to Reunion, 1865-1900 (1937), about the history of politics and government during this era.